Payments must be received at the CSED within seven (7) business days from the date the employee is paid per state and federal law.

 Child support garnishments take priority over all other wage garnishments with few exceptions.

-If a federal levy was in place prior to receipt of the child support order, the federal levy has priority.
-If the federal levy is received after the child support garnishment, the child support garnishment has priority.
+If a federal levy was in place prior to child support being established (not when the child support order was received) the federal levy has priority.
+To find out when the child support order was established, please contact the employees’ caseworker.

 Bankruptcy takes priority over child support garnishments.
 If a bankruptcy is received, please contact the employees’ caseworker.